Existence of Minkowski space: Conclusion

 \section{Conclusion}

-The transformation of the Einsteinian time and Cartesian coordinates between two inertial reference frames does not make it possible to find out whether Minkowski space exists, unless one resorts to calculation tricks.
+The transformation of Einsteinian time variable and Cartesian coordinates between two inertial reference frames does not make it possible to find out whether Minkowski space exists, unless one resorts to the position vectors.

-In contrast, a straightforward, though not simple, calculation shows that the transformation of the time and the position vector of a physical event between two physical spaces establishes an equivalence relation between column vectors made of the time and the position vector of a given event in each space.
-This means the existence of Minkowski space and shows that the premises for its proof are the same as for the coordinate-free derivation of basic effects of the special relativity theory: use of the Einsteinian time variable and motions of point particles able to interact with each other and electromagnetic field over a short spatial range only.
+In contrast, a straightforward calculation shows that the transformation of the time and the position vector of a physical event between two physical spaces establishes an equivalence relation between columns made of the time and the position vector of a given event in each space.
+This means the existence of Minkowski space and shows that the premises for its proof are the same as for the coordinate-free derivation of basic effects of the special relativity theory: use of Einsteinian time variable and motions of point particles able to interact with each other and electromagnetic field over a short spatial range only.

-The high degeneracy of free motions of point particles, together with the intricacy of the above mentioned calculations, suggests that a further generalization of Minkowski space is beyond belief, so that the modification or even the abandonment of the concept of spacetime seems quite natural.
+The high degeneracy of free motions of point particles, together with the intricacy of the above mentioned calculation, suggests that a further generalization of Minkowski space is beyond belief, so that the modification or even the abandonment of the concept of spacetime seems quite natural.